slotThe/slotThe.github.io/mackey-functors.md

 1. **Day convolution redux**:
-   We explore some further properties of coends, like the coYoneda lemma, which help us with verifying that the Day convolution is, in fact, a monoidal proudct.
+   We explore some further properties of coends, like the coYoneda lemma, which help us with verifying that the Day convolution is, in fact, a monoidal product.

 2. **Enriched Category Theory**:
    A swift introduction to basic enriched category theory.